Antaeotricha chalinophanes

 Antaeotricha chalinophanes is a moth in the family Depressariidae.
 It was described by Edward Meyrick in 1931.
 It is found in Bolivia.

 Overview

-Antaeotricha represents a expansive group of moths within the Stenomatinae subfamily, notable for its substantial presence in the Americas.
+Antaeotricha represents an expansive group of moths within the Stenomatinae subfamily, notable for its substantial presence in the Americas.
 This genus primarily inhabits North and South America, with a noteworthy concentration of species found in the diverse ecosystems of South America.